-On Thursday the 4th of July 2019, 15.00 – 16.30 CEST (GMT +2), the webinar “From games to action: When and how can serious games stimulate learning and support decision making for natural resource management?” will take place.
-This interactive webinar features various presentations by early career and senior researchers as well as a practitioner who have been using serious games to contribute to the solving of diverse challenges in different parts of the world.
+On Thursday the 4th of July 2019, 15.00 – 16.30 CEST (GMT +2), the webinar “From games to action: When and how can serious games stimulate learning and support decision making for natural resource management?” took place.
+This interactive webinar featured various presentations by early career and senior researchers as well as a practitioner who have been using serious games to contribute to the solving of diverse challenges in different parts of the world.

 - Robert-Jan den Haan (University of Twente) will reflect on the application of serious games for river management in the Netherlands and results from a review on social learning outcomes of serious games